mihailo3332/Command-Line-Interface/README.md

 Although simplified, it supports many of the same fundamental concepts and features.

-The interpreter reads and executes commands one by one, either: - entered **interactively** by the user, or\
-- provided as a **batch file** stored in a text file.
+The interpreter reads and executes commands one by one, either: entered **interactively** by the user, or provided as a **batch file** stored in a text file.

 It also supports **redirection** and **pipes**, just like in real operating systems.\
-The implementation should be written in **C++**.

-If something isn't precisely defined, you should make a reasonable assumption, document it clearly, and base your solution on it.

 ------------------------------------------------------------------------